 SKATE PARK - The Parish Council have tentatively been carrying out investigations into the supply of a skate park for our young members.
 This has been in response to a letter and the attendance of some of these young people at a Parish Council meeting.

 OVERGROWN VEGETATION - The busy main road through Deeping St Nicholas (A1175) is a very busy road, and therefore walking along the footpath can be hazardous at times with the traffic moving past, but it is made much worse when land owners, home owners have not realised that their vegetation, trees and bushes is actually encroaching the footpath, therefore making it very difficult for people to walk confidently and safely.
 PLEASE BE AWARE OF OVERGROWN VEGETATION

 ST NICHOLAS PARK - OVERGROWN VEGETATION - We would bring to the attention of homeowners along St Nicholas Park of their responsibility to keep their shrubs and bushes free from the footpaths that share their boundary.
 Again, the overgrown vegetation does make it difficult for people to walk safely without getting pricked and stung by some of these bushes.

-BLACK DUST BIN BAGS - It has been noticed that some residents are putting their black dust bin bags out to the front of their homes far in advance of the actual bin collection day.
-South Holland District Council asks that we keep them updated of addresses where dust bin bags are left outside on the days when it is not collection date.
+BLACK & GREEN RECYCLING BIN BAGS - It has been noticed that some residents are putting their bags out to the front of their homes far in advance of the actual bin collection day.
+South Holland District Council asks that we keep them updated of addresses where bags are left outside on the days when it is not collection date.
 Please help us to keep our streets clean and tidy.
 Thank you.